thkwznk/aseprite-scripts/ROADMAP.md

 ## Theme Preferences

+Unreleased:

+- ...

+Update v1.0.2:

+- [Feature] Support customising fonts
+- [Test-Feature] Super Simple Mode where you can only edit the Tab color
+- [Test-Feature] Export to Aseprite theme (extension)

 Future:

-- [Refactor] Add a Default model next to Template - Template is a template, default is default
-- [Feature] Support customising fonts
-- [Feature] Test a Super Simple Mode where you can only edit the Tab color
-- [Feature] Separate "field_background" when Aseprite fixes the menu shadow
+- [Feature] [Blocked] Separate "field_background" when Aseprite fixes the menu shadow
 - [Feature] Add a Dark theme template
-- [Feature] Export to Aseprite theme (extension)
-- [Feature] Add separate color for Tooltip Text (Tooltip Section?) - currently it doesn't work due to a bug
+- [Feature] [Blocked] Add separate color for Tooltip Text (Tooltip Section?) - currently it doesn't work due to a bug
 - [Feature] Generating a theme from the current color palette
+- [Refactor] Add a Default model next to Template - Template is a template, default is default

 ## Magic Pencil